METRO Orange Line - Public Engagement

 Do you have ideas, concerns or questions?

-The I-35W Transit/Access Project includes a number of freeway improvements between I-94 and 42nd Street, as well as the construction of the Orange Line station at Lake Street and local streetscape improvements.
-Construction begins in late 2017 and is expected to be completed in 2021.
+MnDOT's 35W@94 Project (formerly known as the I-35W Transit/Access Project) includes a number of freeway improvements between I-94 and 42nd Street, as well as the construction of the Orange Line station at Lake Street, a transit-only ramp at 12th Street, and local streetscape improvements on Lake.
+Construction began in 2017 and is expected to be completed in 2021.

 I-494/35W Interchange Vision Layout